Note to the reader:

 You do have to define what "better" means, and define it in a way that is simple, straightforward, and measurable.

-A/B testing can be used in product development and to build marketing and promotional strategies.
+A/B testing can be used on prototypes, in product development and to build marketing and promotional strategies.

 A couple of hypothetical research questions appropriate for A/B testing could be along the lines of: